 It is fairly easy and common to transfer money to and from Hong Kong.
 The million foreign workers and other residents as well as Hong Kong businessmen regularly transfer money back and forth to people all over the world.

-The money transfer situation is much easier in HK than in Mainland China where there are numerous regulations, and various money transfer methods are blocked or are illegal.
+The money transfer situation is much easier in HK than in Chinese mainland where there are numerous regulations, and various money transfer methods are blocked or are illegal.
 So if you need to send or receive money, it might be better to do it in Hong Kong than in China.
 You have several choices, such as inter-bank transfer, online money transfer, and international money transfer company offices.